Unleash/unleash-client-go/README.md

 The client is currently tested against Go 1.10.x and 1.13.x.
 These versions will be updated as new versions of Go are released.

-The client may work on older versions of Go as well, but are not actively tested.
+The client may work on older versions of Go as well, but is not actively tested.

 ## Getting started